Rains and inadequate infrastructure lead to floods

 The impacts of Cyclone Idai and Kenneth in 2019 – both severe storms the likes of which are predicted to become more extreme and frequent with climate change – demonstrated that Mozambique is not sufficiently adapted to the high flood risks it faces.
 Cyclone Idai was the deadliest storm ever to hit Africa and the largest humanitarian disaster of 2019, causing 1,300 deaths across south-eastern Africa.
 Cyclone Kenneth, which made landfall a month later with wind gusts of 220 km/h was the strongest cyclone to ever make landfall in Africa.

-The Mozambique Red Cross is working in six highly flood-affected communities in peri-urban (Beira) and rural areas surrounding the Pungwe river in Sofala Province.
-Floods, cyclones, erosion, and sea-level rise are recurrent and serious issues facing these communities which were heavily impacted by, and still recovering from, Cyclone Idai.
-Flood impacts are further exacerbated by challenges of high poverty and interrelated socio-economic stressors.
+The Mozambique Red Cross (CVM) is working in six highly flood-prone peri-urban (Beira) and rural communities (Buzi) that were hit hard in 2019.
+Floods, cyclones, erosion, and sea-level rise are recurrent and serious issues facing these communities which are further exacerbated by challenges of high poverty and interrelated socio-economic stressors.

 Findings from post-event on Cyclones Idai and Kenneth support implementation